MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 #### Task 4: Configure Azure Container Registry

 Complete the following steps to configure a Container Registry instance.

-1. Ensure that you have your Azure portal open in a browser window.

 1. On the top search bar of the Azure portal, in the Search textbox, enter **container registry**